AuroraStorm-sw/Portfolio-project-1/README.md

 ## Bugs remaining
 - iframe link to Google Maps gives bad values and triggers errors on the HTML validator.
 I haven't been able to change the link in a way that it remains responsive on-site without removing the values from the link and into the style sheet.
 Decided to leave it be as it doesn't affect the rest of the website.

+- Google Maps ifame includes a strip of white space between the map and the media icons that I can't

 ## Deployment

 This project was deployed via GitHub Pages and the Gitpod browser, used as a development environment.
 From here I could commit and push my changes throughout the project.